The short answer is yes; you can get life insurance if you have scleroderma.

 - Preferred – not available

-- Standard Plus – possible best case scenario
+- Standard Plus – the possible best-case scenario

 - Standard – Likely scenario for some